rjmacarthy/gpt-code-reviewer/README.md

 ## Usage

-You will need to edit the script to enter your repositories and org.

-To use this script, clone the repository and navigate to its directory in your terminal.
+Clone the repository and navigate to its directory in your terminal.
 Then, run the following command:

+`cp config.yaml.example config.yaml`

+Edit `config.yaml` to suit your needs.

+Run this command to start the application.

 `python3 main.py`